Abhiabhishek5124/Forestfire_prediction/README.md

 ## Project Setup

-1. **Project Directory:** Create a dedicated directory to manage your project files.
+1. **Project Directory:** Create a dedicated directory to manage the files.

 2. **Virtual Environment:** Set up a virtual environment within the project directory to manage dependencies.

-3. **Directory Structure:** Organize your project by placing the 'mysite' directory inside the main project directory.
+3. **Directory Structure:** Organize it by placing the 'mysite' directory inside the main project directory.

 4. **Dependency Installation:** Install project dependencies using the command:  pip install -r requirements.txt